 - Monitor Progress – Always monitor the effort that is being put out for the business.
 When waste is found, take steps to eliminate it.
 Using strategies like Gemba Walks is a great way to minimize the amount of wasted time and effort in a facility.

 - Standardize Processes – Find the best possible ways to accomplish specific tasks and then standardize the process across all shifts.
-Employees should not be able to do things their own way if it is not as efficient.
+Employees should not be able to do things their way if it is not as efficient.

 It is important to remember that a company can never stop working against Parkinson’s law.
 As soon as management stops worrying about this type of waste, it will immediately begin creeping back into the environment.
 This adage is known throughout every industry and appears to be universally true.
-Putting in the effort to combat against it is essential for creating and maintaining an efficient work environment.
+Putting in the effort to combat it is essential for creating and maintaining an efficient work environment.

 - What is Lean manufacturing?

 - What is a Lean Six Sigma Black Belt?

 - Is Kaizen an alternative for Lean Six Sigma?